Code-With-Rails/rails-template/README.md

 ### For entering the shell of the app

 Run `docker-compose run app bash`.
 This will drop you into the container where the app is located.

+Note that you should run `docker-compose up` in a separate terminal window so that the database and all related services are booted up already.

+## Contributing

+Feel free to fork this and create pull requests.
+We adhere to the Code of Conduct [as described for participation on GitHub](https://docs.github.com/en/site-policy/github-terms/github-event-code-of-conduct).
+Please be nice to one another.

+## License

+This code is released under the [MIT License](https://opensource.org/licenses/MIT).